breezy-weather/breezy-weather/CONTRIBUTE.md

 - a general weather app covering most of what you can expect from a weather app, but not *all* of what you can expect.
 For advanced usage, some specialized apps will always cover it better
 - usable without having to be an expert to find anything in the app
 - mainly target small displays, so we don’t want to fit too many things, as we also want to let the design breathe a bit

-While we welcome pull requests, before implementing any new feature, we ask you to come talk to us, to be sure it goes in the right direction.
-We don’t want you to spend time implementing something we don’t want or implementing it the wrong way.

 ### New preference